What Is GDPR?

-Claret Sales & Marketing Ltd, trading as Peeli do not store card details directly.
-Instead, any card details you provide are stored securely by our Merchant Bank (AIBMS).
-Prezzybox store a reference/token to your securely held card details so that the information is retrievable by you - the customer - for repeat purchases.
+Claret Sales & Marketing Ltd do not store card details directly.
+Instead, any card details you provide are stored securely by our Tide Bank.

 We retain information provided indefinitely as we use it to provide individuals access to information about their order history and to enable communications with our customer service teams etc.

 We also retain customer records in accordance with FCA and PCI policy - as governed by law and in interest of preventing crime and fraud.

 In compliance with GDPR, we respect the individual’s right to access, rectification and erasure of personal data.
 For more information on how to access, edit or erase information we hold please see the relevant points below.